 Sona Nanotech’s Management Team

-Darren Rowles — President and CEO
+Darren Rowles — President and Chief Scientific Officer

 As a commercially minded scientist, Darren Rowles joined Sona after 14 years of experience in the diagnostic and nanoparticle industry.
 He previously worked for one of the leading providers of technologies to the global diagnostics market, where he specialized in product manufacture and development in the area of noble metal nanoparticles and lateral flow diagnostics.

 Rowles is a key opinion leader at industry seminars and conferences and acts as an advisory board member to the World Gold Council.
 Enthusiastic, driven and goal-oriented, he is ideally suited to lead Sona into its next phase of growth.
 His knowledge and experience will be vital as the company develops its product range and introduces them to new markets.

 As one of the original founders of Sona, Kulbir Singh is an expert in metal nanoparticle fabrication and surface chemistry.
 He has 15 years of experience in colloidal chemistry and is a named author on 35 research papers and patents.
 At Sona, he is responsible for new product development and leading experimentation projects with collaboration partners.
 As a business-minded scientist, Singh has co-founded another consumer company that has developed and commercialized innovative, scent-free and environmentally-friendly products for the education, sports, oilfield and consumer products markets.